 It is also predicted that more manufacturers will build and develop their direct-to-consumer model and increase direct and social media engagement with online customers as well as retailers encouraging more consumers to shop online for home delivery and click and collect.

-Sustainability concerns have been magnified by global warming and fires in Australia and Northern California, with consumers intensifying their commitment to products that align with sustainable values.
+Sustainability concerns have been magnified by global warming , with consumers intensifying their commitment to products that align with sustainable values.